autonomys/subspace/shared/subspace-proof-of-space-gpu/README.md

 This crate exposes some low-level primitives to accelerate proof of space implementation on Nvidia (CUDA, Volta+) and AMD (ROCm) GPUs.

+The implementation expects 64KB of shared memory and about 1.1GB of VRAM on GPU.

 ## Build requirements

 ### CUDA